gazebosim/gz-transport/tutorials/10_logging.md

 In our example, we are logging messages until the user hits `CTRL-C`.
-The function `ignition::transport::waitForShutdown()` captures the appropriate signal and block the execution until that event occurs.
+The function `ignition::transport::waitForShutdown()` captures the appropriate signal and blocks the execution until that event occurs.
 Then, `recorder.Stop()` stops the log recording as expected.

 # Play back